Helping to make your family safer, stronger and more harmonious may not require a complete overhaul, but rather a few strategic tweaks.

 Here are some concrete and tangible parenting goals you can set for the year ahead.
 (Kids can have fun setting goals, too!
 See Healthy New Year's Resolutions for Children and Teens.)

+Get everyone up-to-date on recommended immunizations.
+Vaccines are the best way to protect yourself, your children, and other loved ones from dangerous viruses such as flu and COVID spiking among children.
 Call your pediatrician to make sure your children are up-to-date on all recommended immunizations, and ask any questions you may have.
 And remind your kids that good hand hygiene habits will help prevent the spread of germs.

 Do good digital.
 What are your kids watching on TV and online?
 Devote some time to researching